3 Tool Tracking Approaches to Stop Theft & Reduce Replacement Costs

 - Know where each tool is located (on-site or at a job)

 However, the use of asset tracking spreadsheets has its downsides.
-For starters, there is a considerable commitment needed to perform manual inventory management on a daily or weekly basis as it requires a lot of staff-hours
+For starters, there is a considerable commitment needed to perform manual inventory management on a daily or weekly basis as it requires a lot of staff-hours.

 There’s also a high possibility of working with incorrect information, as the wrong data can be easily input into spreadsheets without being flagged.
-A Market Watch study found wrong formulas, misaligned rows, and duplicate cells were just a handful of inaccuracies accounting for the 88% of errors found in all spreadsheets.

-However, there is a more reliable inventory management alternative; an automated asset tracking system.
+Thankfully, there is a more reliable inventory management alternative; an automated asset tracking system.

 Tool Tracking Approach #3: Automated Asset Tracking